simonsdave/yar/README.md

 cd; cd yar; source bin/cfg4dev; cd auth_server; ./auth_server.py --log=info
 ~~~~~

-* Okay, all of your infrastructure should not be running!
+* Okay, all of your infrastructure should now be running!
 Time to issue your first request to the app server thru the authentication server.
 In a new terminal window issue the following commands to setup your PATH: